Minimal Surfaces in Hyperbolic 3-manifolds: The Main Result

-{\bf Step 3:} If every end $\E_i$ of $M$ contains a concave shrinkwrapping surface $\Sigma_i$ for $1\leq i \leq N$, then $M$ contains a smoothly embedded minimal surface.
+{\bf Step 4:} If every end $\E_i$ of $M$ contains a concave shrinkwrapping surface $\Sigma_i$ for $1\leq i \leq N$, then $M$ contains a smoothly embedded minimal surface.

-{\em Proof of Step 3:} In this step, our aim is to use Lemma \ref{minmaxlem} to obtain a smoothly embedded minimal surface in $M$.
-In particular, we want to get an open bounded set $\Omega$ in $M$ where $\overline \Omega$ is a strictly mean concave manifold.
+{\em Proof of Step 4:} In this step, we use minmax lemma (Lemma \ref{minmaxlem}) to obtain a smoothly embedded minimal surface in $M$.
+In particular, we construct an open bounded set $\Omega$ in $M$ where $\overline \Omega$ is a strictly mean concave manifold.

 Now, by assumption, every end $\E_i$ of $M$ contains a concave shrinkwrapping surface $\Sigma_i$.
 In particular, they are minimal everywhere except some curve segments.
 Along these curve segments, the dihedral angle is less than $\pi$, i.e. convex towards the component containing infinity.
 Hence, when we evolve $\Sigma_i$ under the level set flow, by the main theorem (and Section 11) of \cite{Wh}, $\Sigma_i$ immediately becomes a smooth, strictly mean concave (normal vector points to $\infty$ side of $\E_i$) surface $\Sigma_i'$ in the positive side ($\infty$ side of $\E_i$) of $\Sigma_i$.
 We will take $\Sigma_i'$ as our smooth, strictly mean concave surfaces in the end $\E_i$ for each $i$.
-Let $Z=\bigcup_i\Sigma_i'$.
+If there are cusps $X_j=T^\times[0,\infty)$, let $T_j=T^2\times\{C_j\}$ for sufficiently large $C_j$.
+Notice that $T_j$ has constant mean curvature $1$, and hence mean concave.
+Let $Z=\bigcup_i\Sigma_i'\bigcup_j T_j$.

 Now, $Z$ separates a bounded open domain $\Omega$ in $M$.
 Furthermore, $\overline{\Omega}$ has smooth strictly concave boundary $Z$.
 Hence, by Lemma \ref{minmaxlem} and Corollary \ref{minmaxcor}, $M$ contains a smoothly embedded unstable minimal surface $\Sigma$ with $\Sigma\cap\Omega\neq \emptyset$.
-Step 3 follows. $\Box$.
+Step 4 follows. $\Box$.

-This finishes the proof of the theorem.
-To recap, if $M$ has geometrically finite end, and $M$ is not a product, then Step 2 gives a minimal surface.
-By Step 1, we have a convex or concave shrinkwrapping surface in every geometrically infinite end of $M$.
-If all ends of $M$ is geometrically infinite, and one of them contains a convex shrinkwrapping surface, then again Step 2 finishes the proof.
-If all ends are geometrically infinite, and all of them contains a concave shrinkwrapping surface, then Step 3 gives a smoothly embedded minimal surface in $M$.
-The proof of the theorem follows. \end{pf}

-\begin{rmk} To recap our main result, the following is the organization of the cases we dealt with: